nocodb/nocodb/packages/noco-i18n/README.md

     - automatically copy the translated values to clipboard.
     - automatically show the respective file to open and edit in our github.
 Example: [fr.json](https://github.com/nocodb/nocodb/edit/master/packages/nc-gui/lang/fr.json).
     - Github will ask you to fork the repo - please do so if you haven't forked the repository and then paste the values from clipboard to the file.
-Alternatively you can just paste the updated JSON value to corresponing files
+Alternatively you can just paste the updated JSON value to corresponding files

 7. Submit PR with a link to your spreadsheet from step 1